Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 It is described by astronomers as:
 > “The area around a stellar object which contains liquid water, making it habitable.
 The regulation of temperature and radiation facilitate respiration and photosynthesis”.

 Water is essential to supporting life.
 The atmosphere is sustained by a continual cycle of evaporation and condensation through cloud formation.
 Water vapour itself is a very potent greenhouse gas, which regulates and moderates global temperatures: the climate is 15 degrees C warmer with water than without.
 As sun rays collide with the molecules in water vapour, they heat them up, causing them to vibrate and let off heat.
-In addition, water vapour is excellent as stopping o-wave radiation from causing harm for the biosphere.
+In addition, water vapour is excellent as stopping o-wave radiation from causing harm to the biosphere.
 The greenhouse effect by water vapour prevents some long-wave radiation reflected from the Earth from exiting.
-It makes up 65-95% of all the biospheric mass, including in people, flora and fauna.
+It makes up 65-95% of all the biospheric mass, including people, flora and fauna.

 Water itself is in a closed system, meaning that water cannot enter or leave the Earth.
 As the water cannot exit or enter, it is transferred, stored and moved around inside the system.
-This is known as the **global hydrological cycle**.An open system within the overall closed water cycle system may be a drainage basin: water can enter and exit at any time.
+This is known as the **global hydrological cycle**.
+An open system within the overall closed water cycle system may be a drainage basin: water can enter and exit at any time.

 |Store|Size|% of total|
 |--|--|---